-To mark the occasion, the Royal Faculty, which is rarely open to the public, has arranged a series of events, beginning with a virtual exhibition of the premises during Glasgow Doors Open Day (14-20 September).
-This gives an opportunity to view the library’s impressive interior and some of the treasures in its collection, which includes legal and non-legal texts and manuscripts.
+To mark the occasion, the Royal Faculty, which is rarely open to the public, has arranged a series of events, which began with a virtual exhibition of the premises during Glasgow Doors Open Day in September, which can still be viewed at www.rfpg-exhibition.uk/.

-The organisation’s Dean, Donald Reid, commented: "This is an exciting time for us.
+The Dean, Donald Reid, commented: “This is an exciting time for us.

 “The renovations have been two years in the planning and are an important milestone in the history of the Royal Faculty.
 “We are very proud of our important building and over the years have done our best to maintain it to a standard worthy of its standing in our city.
 We’re delighted to see this stunning building restored and enhanced.
 It is a jewel in the city’s architectural heritage.”